ROS-Force/NavCAM-Contest/catkin_ws/src/object_detection/README.md

   Maximum number of frames to keep alive a track without associated detections.

+## Deeplab Model

+This package delivers a customizable wrapper of the DeepLab deep learning model for ROS.
+In order to use this package, you must have an pre-trained model of DeepLab and provide have to [configuration file](cfg/deeplabv3_mnv2_vocpascal.yaml) which defines the model's properties (such as detection classes, the frozen inference graph, etc.),

+For more information about DeepLab, see the following links: [DeepLab: Deep Labelling for Semantic Image Segmentation](https://github.com/tensorflow/models/tree/master/research/deeplab)

+### Node:

 ## Demos

 The rosbags were recorded with a RealSense D435i.